Carrots Are Orange

 Light energy is the only form of energy that we can actually see directly.
 It is formed through chemical, radiation, and mechanical means.
 Light energy can also be converted into other forms of energy.
 It is nature’s way of transferring energy through space.

-Youtube also provides great little tutorials for kids explaining light energy such as this one below:
+Youtube also provides great little tutorials for kids explaining light energy such as the one below:

 Light energy comes in many different forms, including: